Providing information, skills and tools for asthma self-management for adults

 - Have the patient repeat the demonstration to check they can now use the device correctly.
 If necessary, repeat instruction until the patient has all steps correct.

-Watch the person use their inhaler – don’t just ask if they think they know how to use it properly.
+Note: Watch the person use their inhaler – don’t just ask if they think they know how to use it properly.

 Checklists of steps, and videos demonstrating correct technique, for various types of inhalers are available on National Asthma Council Australia’s website.